Effect of interactions on the topological expression for the chiral separation effect: Topological expression for chiral separation effect in the presence of interactions at

 Thus we obtain \begin{widetext} \be &\mathcal{\sigma}_{ijk}=\\ &-\frac{1}{{2\bf V}} \int_{\Sigma_3} \frac{d^3p}{(2\pi)^4} \int d^3x \tr \Bigg[\gamma^5 \Big[ {\bf G}_W^{(0)}\star \(\pd_{p_{[i}} {\bf Q}_W^{(0)}\) \star {\bf G}_W^{(0)} \star \(\pd_{p_{j]}} {\bf Q}_W^{(0)}\) \star {\bf G}_W^{(0)} \Big] \pd_{p_k}{\bf Q}_W^{(0)} \Bigg] \ee \end{widetext} Here the integral is over $\Sigma_3$, which is the 3D hypersurface in 4D momentum space that consists of the two infinitely close pieces of the planes. $\gamma^5$ commutes/anti - commutes with $\bf G$ and $\bf Q$ in this region, and we rewrite this expression as

 with

 and \begin{widetext}

-\end{widetext} This expression is topological invariant provided that $\gamma^5$ commutes or anti - commutes with ${\bf Q}_W$ and ${\bf G}_W$ in the vicinity of $\Sigma_3$.
-We may deform the surface $\Sigma_3$ in such a way that it does not cross the singularities.
-In particular, it will acquire the form of a 3D sphere that surrounds the singularities.
+\end{widetext} This expression is topological invariant provided that $\gamma^5$ commutes or anti - commutes with ${\bf Q}_W$ and ${\bf G}_W$ in the vicinity of \mzo{the singularities of the expression standing in the integral.
+Recall that here $\Sigma_3$ consists of the two hyperplanes $p_4 = \pm \epsilon$ (where $\epsilon \to 0$)} \footnote{\mzo{For the more general form of $\Sigma_3$ certain clarifications should be added.
+More specifically, in Eq. (\ref{eq47}) we should understand function ${\bf Q}^{(0)}_W$ as depending on spatial momenta $\vec{p}$ and spatial coordinates $\vec{x}$, i.e. it should be substituted by